 is an alloy of pure gold and other meticulously selected metals which make it stronger, and may purposefully alter its color.

-Let us consider the two case options for the 5157:
+Let us consider the three case options for the 5157:

 Hallmarks are a time-honored way to assert the purity and provenance